Computers, Electronics & Inkjet/ Toner Cartridges

 The State of Hawai‘i Legislature enacted Act 13 Relating to Electronic Device Recycling during the First Special Session of 2008, this law mandates Manufacturers are responsible to establish, conduct and manage take-back recycling programs for Covered Electronic Devices (CEDs).
 CEDs include computers (desktops, laptops & notebooks), computer monitors and computer printers (multi-function printers okay); these devices are eligible for take-back options as of January 1, 2010.
 Televisions have been covered since January 1, 2011.

-The State of Hawai‘i Department of Health is charged with implementing this program, for more information on the Hawai‘i Electronic Device Recycling Program (HEDRP) click here.
-On the HEDRP website is a list of Manufacturers registered and covered under this program (updated February 2011) and information on how to return your CED to the Manufacturer for proper recycling.
+The State of Hawai‘i Department of Health is charged with implementing this program, for more information on the Hawai‘i Electronic Device Recycling Program (HEDRP) please visit their website.
+On the HEDRP website is a list of Manufacturers registered and covered under this program (updated April 2013) and information on how to return your CED to the Manufacturer for proper recycling.

 A few sites are accepting drop-offs of Covered Electronic Devices for recycling at no charge, check with your specific Manufacturer's program.
 Most manufacturers have implemented mail-back plans for the Big Island.
 Many mail-back plans are free while some small fees for shipping may apply to others.
 Retailers are prohibited from selling non-registered products in Hawai‘i and they must make information available to customers on where CEDs purchased can be returned for recycling.
 This take-back program also applies to all previously purchased CEDs from the registered Manufacturers.